Vocational Rehabilitation – Programs and Services

 Effective date: November 1, 2016

-Application: All workers receiving vocational rehabilitation programs and services as of the effective date.
+Application: Applies to all workers receiving vocational rehabilitation programs and services as of the effective date.

 Policy subject: Return to work and vocational rehabilitation